sisbell/stackwire-gpt/README.md

 #### CLI
 To run the batch command with _blockId_ product-1

-> air run -p product.eom -b product-1
+> air run -b product-1

 The number of calls to OpenAI will be